Well, Thanksgiving is over. You know what that means?

 The Christmas Shoes-NewSong

 Okay, you might want to sit down for this one because I am about to describe to you how bad this song is and why it topped this list.
 This is The Christmas Shoes, a song by a contemporary Christian group named NewSong which hit number one on the adult contemporary charts.
 And it is atrocious, to say the least.
 Why is that?
 Well, the music is saccharine as hell, sounding like something straight out of a Hallmark Channel movie, and the singing is subpar.
 But that’s not why this song is number one.
 No, the real reason is in the lyrics.
 So the story here is that a boy is in line to buy a pair of shoes for his ailing mother because he wants her to look beautiful when she

 dies meets Jesus.
 The narrator decides to pay for the boy’s gift and he basically thanks God for reminding him of the true meaning of Christmas.
 Excuse me for a moment.

 Wow.
 The implications that this song is generating are horrendous.
-So God tests some random Joe’s faith by making him give money to a kid buying shoes for his mother’s who’s going to die because of God.
-That is some advanced-level of gaslighting going on here.
+So God tests some random Joe’s faith by making him give money to a kid buying shoes for his mother, who’s going to die because of God.
+That is some advanced-level of gaslighting going on here from the big man in the sky.
 It reeks of the same condescension that taints a lot of contemporary Christian music.
 Also, this shit is depressing as hell.
 This is supposed to be about Christmas, the time of joy and giving and all of that happy stuff and you make a song about dead moms?
 What the flying hell, NewSong?
 The only real catharsis I can gain out of this is that this is one of those Christmas songs that gets little to no airplay.
 Even the Christian crowd hates this crap.
 That is amazing.
-Even more amazing is Patton Oswalt’s breakdown of the song that I think you should check out.
+Even more amazing is Patton Oswalt’s hilarious breakdown of the song that I think you should check out.